corespring/question-component-editor-example/README.md

 The example application stores all the data and assets - corespring stores nothing.

+This is done by setting 2 properties in the question component editor launch options:

+* setting `contentStorage` to 'none'
+* setting `uploadUrl` to a url that consumes a multipart form request with a single control: 'file'.
+The 'file' control also contains the file name in `Content-Disposition: filename`.
+See the docs for more information on the asset endpoints should be implemented.

 ## Configuration

 The app is configured with defaults to allow a developer to run it straight away against the corespring test application (aka no auth required).